KeisGSmit/Milestone1/README.md

 Then a link was provided to me.
 The link took me to my deployed web page.
 All seperate branches were merged into the master branch to create the final product.

 The main difference between the deployed version and the development version (Using developer tools built into google chrome) was;
-- The development version had a issue where on mobile devices the user was able to slightly scroll horizontally, This was not the case in the deployed version.
+- The development version had an issue where on mobile devices the user was able to slightly scroll horizontally, This was not the case in the deployed version.
     - This was tested in the early phases by sharing the live link to a mobile device and seeing that being able to scroll horizontally was not possible

 The device used by the creator of this project has windows 10 OS.